 They also govern the ground rules around marketing communications and set the fines for non-compliance.

-But while the rules and regulations for processing personal data also apply to B2B companies, the GDPR says you can engage in marketing activities like cold calling and cold emailing if you can prove there’s legitimate interest.
+While the rules and regulations for processing personal data also apply to B2B companies, the GDPR says you can engage in marketing activities like cold calling and cold emailing if you can prove there’s legitimate interest.

 That means you can collect and use the data generated by web visitor tracking technology to contact new prospects through direct marketing communications, so long as you: